ayatokura/ai-openscale/wos-debias-ovr.md

 {: #wos-debias-next-steps}

 - For more information, see [Debiasing options](/docs/ai-openscale?topic=ai-openscale-it-dbo).
-- For a sample notebook that tests for indirect bias, see [Mitigating Indirect Bias with Watson Openscale](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20indirect%20bias.ipynb){: external}.
+- For a Notebook for indirect bias, see [Mitigating Indirect Bias with Watson OpenScale](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20indirect%20bias.ipynb){: external}.